CIHE Statement on the role and value of Reaccreditation

 CIHE Final Report

-elcome to the Amherst College reaccreditation Website.
+Welcome to the Amherst College 2008 reaccreditation website.
 This site provides information about accreditation and documents related to the self-study process.
 Colleges in the New England region have a regular ten-year cycle of review by the Commission on Institutions of Higher Education (CIHE), a division of the New England Association of Schools and Colleges (NEASC).
-Amherst completed its most recent cycle in January 2009, when the President was notified by the CIHE that the College’s accreditation had been renewed on November 20, 2008, and received the CIHE's Final Report.
+Amherst completed its most recent cycle in January 2009, when the President was notified by the CIHE that the College’s accreditation had been renewed on November 20, 2008, and received the .
 In accordance with its normal policy, the CIHE has scheduled Amherst for an interim review in 2013 and for a comprehensive evaluation in 2018.

 The Reaccreditation Process